HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

 _________

 #2.
-Why is this scholion here?
-What is its function?#
+Scribal Variance#

-There may be a common source from which Scribe A (Venetus A) and Scribe B (Venetus B) derived their information, but made editorial decisions when they wrote their scholia.
-This provides a glimpse into the role the scribe plays when composing of scholia.
+There is a common source--scholia D--from which Scribe A (Venetus A) and Scribe B (Venetus B) derived their information, but made editorial decisions when they wrote their scholia.
+By examining textual variants between the two manuscripts we can glimpse into the role the scribe plays when composing scholia.

 _________